top of page

 Our Mission

 Our mission is to mobilize a diverse coalition of concerned citizens, local businesses, and community leaders to prevent the construction of RYAM's ethanol chemical manufacturing plant in Fernandina Beach.
-We are committed to safeguarding the health, safety, and well-being of our residents, protecting our environment, and preserving the unique character of our community.
+We are committed to supporting the enforcement of Fernandina Beach’s Comprehensive Plan, which safeguards the health, safety, and well-being of our residents, protects our environment, and preserves the unique character of our community.

 Our Vision and Purpose